cockroachdb/helm-charts/docs/RFCs/19042021_Cert_Management_In_CRDB_Helm_Chart.md

 #### Annotate-CA
 * CA secret will be patched with annotation `resourceVersion` with the value of its current resourceVersion
-* CA secret will be patched with annotation `creationTime` and `duration` with current UTC time and value from `tls.certs.generator.caCertDuration`
+* CA secret will be patched with annotation `creationTime` and `duration` with current UTC time and value from `tls.certs.selfSigner.caCertDuration`
 * Now that CA is annotated with required info, it will be followed by [Node cert generation workflow](#generate-node-cert)

 #### Rotate-CA